-- The dropshipping supplier packages the goods and ships them directly to the customer.
+- The dropshipping supplier packages the products and ships them directly to the customer.

 When you run a dropshipping business, you don’t deal with the products you sell.
-You may order sample items for a catalog photoshoot.
-But apart from that, you never actually hold the goods in your hands.
+You may order sample items for a catalog photo shoot, but apart from that, you never actually hold the products in your hands.
 All things connected to physical inventory are performed by dropshipping suppliers — or dropshippers.

 What dropshipping suppliers do for you:

 As you can see, a significant part of the dropshipping business process is outsourced to third parties.
-Your online business will depend on them to complete the order fulfillment steps from receiving, processing, packing, picking, and shipping an online order to customers.
-That’s why the suppliers need to be trustworthy and reliable.
+Your online business will depend on them to complete the order fulfillment steps from receiving, processing, packing, and picking to shipping an online order to your customers.
+That’s why you need to find dropshipping suppliers that are trustworthy and reliable.

 No two businesses are exactly alike.
 There will be something unique about yours too.
 But generally, to start a dropshipping business, you need to complete these 5 simple steps.

 To connect with customers quickly, you need to be very specific about your niche.
 A niche is a segment of a market you want to take.
-It helps you understand, what you want to sell, what is unique about your product, and target your audience.
-Take a moment to think, what can be your dropshipping niche?
+It helps you understand what you want to sell, what is unique about your product, and target your audience.
+Take a moment to think about what your dropshipping niche can be.

-Don’t choose a niche that is already saturated and dominated by big players.
-It will be challenging to promote your product and grow your business.
+Don’t choose a niche that’s already saturated and dominated by big players.
+It’ll be challenging to promote your product and grow your business.
 To get noticed by the audience, be as specific with your niche as possible.